Appointment in London: Plot

-Wing Commander Tim Mason commands a wing of Avro Lancasters based in England.
+Wing Commander Tim Mason commands 188 Squadron RAF, a squadron of Avro Lancasters based in England.
 He is nearing the end of his third tour of operations, meaning that he has flown nearly 90 missions over Germany.
 Having twice volunteered to continue operational flying, Mason is keen to make it a round 90 "ops", but just as he is nearing the end of his tour he receives orders banning him from further flying.
 Meanwhile, losses are mounting and several raids are being seen as failures, so that some of the members of his crews, Brown and "The Brat" Greeno among them, are thinking that there must be a "jinx" at work.
 Soon afterwards, "The Brat" is caught sending unauthorised telegrams off the station.
 These turn out to be written to his wife, Pam, rather than anything more sinister; however, Mason reprimands Greeno for the lapse in security.
 A few days later, Greeno's aircraft fails to return from a raid and Mason agrees to meet Pam, who has asked to see him.

 With only one more flight to go, he accepts that the decision to ground him was for his own good, and he visits Brown's aircraft as Brown and his crew prepare to take off on a mission.
 As the crew board the Lancaster the large 4,000lb "cookie" bomb that is part of the bomber's load, slips from the bomb shackles and injures one of the crew.
 With no time to obtain a replacement crew member, US observer Mac Baker takes his place.
 Mason decides to go as well, to reassure the crew's worries about the jinx, and the bomber takes off.

 During the attack on the target, the Pathfinder plane directing the raid is shot down, causing the remaining bombers to begin bombing inaccurately.
 Hearing and seeing this, Mason takes the Pathfinder's place on the radio, broadcasting corrections and accurate instructions, and the bombing becomes accurate again.
 Listening-in to the Pathfinder's broadcast back in Britain, Mason's commanding officer, Group Captain Logan hears Mason's voice and realises that he's disobeyed orders and flown on the operation.
 However, Mason's intervention turns the raid from a probable failure to a success, so on Mason's return Logan greets him at his aircraft.

 At the end of the mission, Mason, along with Eve Canyon, Brown and Greeno's wife Pam, take a taxi to Buckingham Palace to receive an award from King George VI.